Atherton Collieries A.F.C.: History

 Following their only top-half finish in the league in 1977–78, the club switched to the new Division Two of the Cheshire County League, where they failed to break into the top half of the table during their four years in the league.
 At the end of the 1981–82 season the league merged with the Lancashire Combination to form the North West Counties League, with Atherton placed in Division Three.
 This started a spell of relative success for the club, who finished in the top half of the table for four successive seasons, before winning the title in 1986–87 and earning promotion to Division Two.

 After nine seasons in Division Two, Atherton were runners-up in 1995–96, resulting in promotion to Division One.
 In 2001–02 they won the Goldline Trophy with a 1–0 win against Charnock Richard at the Reebok Stadium.
 Division One was renamed the Premier Division in 2008, but the following season saw the club finish bottom of the Division, leading to relegation to Division One.
 Following their demotion, the club consistently finished in the top six in the division and won the Division One Trophy in 2010–11.
 After winning the division in 2014–15 they were promoted back to the Premier Division.
 In 2015–16 they won the League Cup, beating Colne 5–1 in the final.
 The following season saw the club win the Premier Division, earning promotion to Division One North of the Northern Premier League.
 They won the League Challenge Cup in 2017–18, beating Coalville Town 2–1 in the final.

 The 2018–19 season saw Atherton placed in Division One West as the Northern Premier League's second tier was reorganised on an east–west basis.
 They went on to win the division, earning promotion to the Premier Division.
+The 2023–24 season saw the club finish bottom of the Premier Division, resulting in relegation back to Division One West.